Rule files for masking

 Brackets

-Including brackets in a value matches the same characters you specify between the brackets.
+Including brackets in a value matches the same characters specified between the brackets.
 For example, b[ae]ll matches values such as ball and bell, but not bill.
-A hyphen can be used to specify a character range such as [a-z].
+You can use a hyphen to specify a character range such as [a-z].

 ^